abhisheks008/ML-Crate/PubMed Text Classification/Dataset/README.md

 - **MeSH Labels:** Originally 10-15 per article, reduced to major labels.
 - **Root Labels:** Reduced and mapped categories for more manageable classification.

-## Citation

-If you use this dataset in your research or publication, please cite the original dataset source and any relevant papers provided by the dataset creators.

 ## Acknowledgments